10 things you must do to secure your linux server

 Before closing your current session, test logging in as the new user:

-and that root login is no longer possible via SSH.
+ssh username@server-ipVerify that you can execute commands with sudo and that root login is no longer possible via SSH.

 By creating a non-root user and disabling direct root login, you establish a safer baseline for server management.
 It’s a simple but highly effective step to protect your Ubuntu server from accidental or malicious system changes.